agungjsp/voxscribe/README.md

 Here are planned features to enhance VoxScribe.
 Priorities are based on user impact and implementation complexity.
 Contributions welcome!

   - **High Priority:**
-  - Real-Time Live Transcription: Stream audio from your microphone for instant transcription during meetings or notes.
-(Implemented in v2.0 prototype!)
     - Batch Processing for Multiple Files: Transcribe entire folders or queues of audio files at once.

 - **Medium Priority:**
   - Advanced Export and Sharing Options: Support PDF/Markdown exports and integrations with apps like Notion or Evernote.